eddieoz/openxrypt/README.md

 - **End-to-End Encryption:** Encrypts messages using OpenPGP to ensure only the sender and recipient can access the content.
 - **Automatic Encryption and Decryption:** OpenXrypt seamlessly integrates with the compatible platforms, automatically encrypting and decrypting messages using OpenPGP standards, ensuring that sensitive information remains protected during transmission and storage.
+- **Group Messages Encryption** You can encrypt messages on X and Whatsapp groups by just having all participants public keys registered.
 - **Passphrase Management:** Users can securely set, reset, and manage their passphrases, enabling them to maintain control over their encryption keys and ensure the confidentiality of their communications.
 - **Key Management:** OpenXrypt provides a user-friendly interface for adding, editing, and deleting GPG public and private keys, allowing users to manage their encryption keys and those of their contacts with ease.